-Next step is configuring your Azure Directory access for Xink
+Next step is preparing your Azure AD for Xink integration.

-Then switch to "All settings" and go to the Keys section.
-Choose the preferable key duration, Description is optional and save.
+Select the Application you created "Settings" and click Keys section.
+Choose the preferable key duration, Description is optional then save.

 The key value will appear after you save the above.
-Now copy the key as you will you need it along with Application ID later on Xink side integration.
+Now save the key value as you will you need it along with Application ID later on Xink side integration.

 - Then go to the Required permissions section.
 And choose the next:

 In Application Permissions drop-down menu, check the following:

 In Delegated Permissions drop-down menu, check each of the following:

 - Sign in and read the user profile